Abdelrahman-7gab/Currency-Exchanger/README.md

 # Currency-Exchanger
-a Mern Stack app that uses Flixer API to show latest currency exchange conversion rates.
+A Mern Stack app that uses Flixer API to show latest currency exchange conversion rates.

 ## How to Run the app.
 run npm install on both the Server and the Frontend folder use npm start on the sever side